mohamedgamaleldin999999/Math-Magicians/README.md

 # built-with
  <a name="built-with"></a>
-Visual Studio Code using HTML, Css, and Javascript Languages
+Visual Studio Code using HTML, Css, JavaScript, and React.

 ### Tech Stack
  <a name="tech-stack"></a>